adafruit/adafruit-circuitpython-weekly-meeting/participating.md

 information to the relevant Issue", "I will fix the bug using the approach we selected", etc. The person who brought the In The Weeds topic will also briefly summarise the discussion in the notes document.
-Please do this promptly, as the moderator has to finalize the notes document and upload it to github shortly after the meeting concludes.
+Please do this promptly, as the host has to finalize the notes document and upload it to github shortly after the meeting concludes.